Note: The links below will

 first resident crew.

-The Shuttle stack finally made to the launchpad after a caused by a problem with one of the tracks on the massive
+The Shuttle stack finally made to the launchpad after a three-hour delay caused by a problem with one of the tracks on the massive

 Preparations continue at Kennedy Space Center, Fla., for the launch of STS-97, a mission